kinderp/teaster/README.md

      _Actors_:

-         - Started by guy: He want to create the couple (run env, prov env) for a new update in the queue.
+         - Started by guy: He want to know if does exist a consumer is able to handle (run env, product) for a prov env.
-         - Tester        : He want to create the couple (run env, prov env) to investigate about something.

-         The actors must know the product (e.g. sle12sp3) for that couple.
+         - Tester        : same above.

-         A consumer can handle only one run env and only one product.
+         A consumer can handle only one run env and only one product. prov env are the packages to test.

     _Input_: